-“Rifle ready on scatter,” she instructed, already holding her own pistol in anticipation of what she was expecting from the shadows.
+“Rifle ready on scatter,” she instructed, holding her own pistol pointed at the shadows.

 I set my rifle setting to Scatter Blaster just as the shiny spider things appeared.
-Aria fired the first rounds and I followed with a spray of projectiles that struck a foray of at least ten little metallic monsters.
+Aria fired the first rounds and I followed with a spray of projectiles, which struck a foray of at least ten little metallic monsters.

 “Look out!”
 Aria cried.

-The spiders exploded sending sharp needle like shrapnel into every direction.
+The spiders exploded, sending sharp needle like shrapnel into every direction.
 We dived for cover as the needles struck us, depleting our shields to below fifty percent.
-I watched as the spiders, which survived my blaster, exploded from the needle missiles striking them.
+The remaining spiders, which survived my blaster, exploded from each other’s needle missiles striking them.

 “Shields aren’t regenerating,” I said.